 When it is raining each class does a wet day activity and we record these in class.

-We also took part in the ‘Run Around Europe’ challenge and the girls are becoming very fit from this!
+Last year we also took part in the ‘Run Around Europe’ challenge and the girls travelled more than 18,000km over the space of 6 weeks!

-Here are some other activities we have participated in to stay active
+Here are some other activities we have used to make the school community more active!

 Busy Breaks – Classes use go noodle, cosmic yoga, busy breaks and Youtube fitness videos to get up and move during the school day!